vsrinivas/fuchsia/docs/thread_annotations.md

 [Clang's documentation](https://clang.llvm.org/docs/ThreadSafetyAnalysis.html)

-In Magenta, we provide our own set of macros wrapping the annotations and have annotated our synchronization primitives.
-When writing new code involving synchronization or annotating existing code, in most cases you should use the thread annotation macros provided by [system/private/magenta/thread\_annotations.h](../system/private/magenta/thread_annotations.h).
+In Zircon, we provide our own set of macros wrapping the annotations and have annotated our synchronization primitives.
+When writing new code involving synchronization or annotating existing code, in most cases you should use the thread annotation macros provided by [system/private/zircon/thread\_annotations.h](../system/private/zircon/thread_annotations.h).
 These macros all begin with the prefix `"TA_"` for thread analysis.
 The most commonly used ones are:

 * `TA_GUARDED(x)` the annotated variable is guarded by the capability (e.g. lock) `x`